valerie035/valerie035/README.md

 ## Hi 👋 I'm Valerie

-Insight meets impact: educator, analyst, and systems thinker with a musician’s ear for nuance.
-I create, I teach, I tune the noise into harmony — in data, in classrooms, in life.

 A powerhouse blend of clarity and complexity — an educator, musician, data sleuth, and boundary ninja rolled into one.
 I chase justice with calm conviction, wield words like a scalpel, and balance high-stakes parenting with heart and humor.
 I'm the type who builds scaffolding while walking the tightrope, learning SQL by sunrise and composing literal or figurative melodies by sunset.
 Always evolving, always intentional — a layered life in motion.